Have you been working hard, doing the best you can to create an ideal life for yourself but all the forces seem aligned against you?

 - You have to learn how to get through the bad times so you can teach others how to do the same.
 Life is funny that way.

 So how do you remain optimistic when the weight of the world is on your shoulders?

-Here are a few suggestions taught to me by those far wiser.
-They have all helped in tremendous ways and perhaps they will help you too:
+Here are a few suggestions that have helped me though hard times, hopefully they will help you too:

 If life really sucks right now, gratitude sounds awfully counter-intuitive.
 Why be thankful for a life that sucks (at least for now)?

-Well, as already said, there’s somebody out there who envies what you have right now.
-If you’re alive, and you’ve eaten today, and you have a safe place to sleep, you’ve got it pretty good compared to a lot of folks.
+Well, as already mentioned, there’s somebody out there who wishes they could have what you have even if it’s just the fact that you’ve eaten today and have a safe place to sleep tonight.

 2. Show Kindness to Humankind

 When you are kind to others, you are kind to yourself.